tsmx/secure-config/README.md

         //...
     }
     ```

+A fully working [example project](https://github.com/tsmx/secure-config-test) is also available on GitHub.

 ## Injecting the decryption key

 The key for decrypting the encrypted values is derived from an environment variable named `CONFIG_ENCRYPTION_KEY`.
 You can set this variable